uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 My livelihood is building organizations out of people, technologies and culture.
 Like a lot of people out there, I tend to measure my career growth via the efficacy of my practice of my art day-to-day and the improvement of my skills over the years.
 I'd like to present my thoughts on how to drive such growth in a principled manner.

-My core strategy is simple: I don't stich with "organizations", but rather with specific people who are consistently accountable for my professional well-being.
-I only select people whom I can see as partners, not bosses. give them everything I've got and more.
-When my well-being is no longer attended to, whether through neglect or inability, I leave.
+My core strategy is simple: I try never to "work for an organization", but rather "partner with specific stakeholders".
+I give my partners everything I've got and more; I expect in return that they effectively act to further my well-being.
+If the partner proves unable to do so, whether through inability or neglect, I leave.
 The End.

 ## Example: for me personally, what does the above boil down to?
 To avoid just dabbling in theory, I wanted to give a specific example of what I expect from my partners in crime:

 1. Communicating, committing and adhering to a joint vision.
-Positive example: figuring out what new tech needs to be created over the next 9 months and splitting up the subtasks needed to making the high-value outcomes happen.
-Negative example: having a discussion with some bottom line, and then getting a surprised pikachu when I present the conclusions to the team.
+Positive example: figuring out what new tech needs to be addressed over the next 9 months and splitting up the subtasks needed to making the high-value outcomes happen.
+Negative example: having a discussion with some bottom line, and then getting a surprised pikachu when I present the conclusions to a wider team.

 2. Trying to figure out how to fix longer-term operational/workflow issues when I'm down in the weeds (which I'm prone to), so that I won't have to spend the bulk of my time fighting bushfires.

 3. Being attentive to my inputs and investing emotional labor into remediating matters that are not working well; "us" should be important.

 ## Not Just One Person's Problem
-A key pattern that I learnt to recognize is that if nobody is accountable for me, as a high-ability hands-on executor – then it is likely that nobody is accountable for the success of that part of the organization at all.
+A key pattern that I learnt to recognize is that if nobody is accountable for me, as a high-ability hands-on executor – then it is likely that nobody is actually accountable for the success of that part of the organization at all.

+The same observation actually holds true for most team-members, not just the highest-ability ones.
+Healthy teams have something in store for any reasonable professional.
+It takes quite a bit of organizational dysfunction to even get to the point of ignoring people's being misapplied, and if that point has been reached, the damage has already been done.
+Once people notice that nothing is really happening, they begin plotting their ways out at their own chosen speeds.
+Only a very competent and timely salvage effort can save the team from whithering away necrotically.

-On the business side, such absence is indicative of there being no major drive for attaining transformative outcomes, which means that there's substantially no long-term justification in the organization for building tech of the kind I excel at.
-Perhaps there's a justification for doing something else, for example, maintenance or operations, but that'd be a totally different team in the long run.
+From the business side, absence of a drive to deliver transformative outcomes means that the organization is not substantially interested in having that kind of deliverable.
+Perhaps there's a justification for doing something else, for example, maintenance or operations, but that'd be a totally different team in the long run, and transforming into a different team type is also a goal that needs to be managed explicitly.

-On the human side, people tend to notice that nobody's really there, and will start plotting their ways out at their own chosen speeds.
-This applies not just to the people who first notice they're left behind, but more or less to anyone the organization would care about retaining.

-Either way, lack of attention to people's well-being is a pretty late-stage sign of organizational dysfunction; if it had not been addressed up until now, it's likely not to be OK.

 ## Capping perseverance
 What length of a bad period is "enough" to decide that I'm no longer in the right company?
 My rule of thumb is a year.

 Any new job bears a high risk of failure to grow.
 Prospecting for jobs is akin to building an investment portfolio: one needs to diversify and accommodate for multiple failures over the course of a career.
-It is likely that I'll need to have worked about 15 jobs in a 40 year career.
-If I stick for longer than a year at the bad places, I'll have too little for the good ones.
+Considering the fact that a "good run" is about 2 years and ends up with a bad run, giving 1 year for bad runs is about as much as possible without letting them dominate one's career.

 ## The sacrifices inherent in that strategy
 Optimizing for my professional well-being means de-prioritizing other concerns.
-I wanted to demonstrate where I often pay a price to make room for my growth:
+In particular, focusing only on growth positions means losing the perks given for "company loyalty".
+Here are some examples of prices that this strategy entails:

-- I cannot commit to a mission, however appealing it may be to others, if - as it frequently happens - there's no one watching out for me in it.
+- I cannot commit to a mission, however appealing it may be to others, if there's no one watching out for me in it - the typical case.
-- I should not specialize into a specific set of technologies - I won't be "*the* algorithmic maven" or "*the* data guy" or "*the* security guru", although I can be and am highly proficient in all of these areas.
-This means also giving up on the pay of a super-expert that I could have obtained going down that road.
+- Since different organizations deal with different tech stacks, I do not specialize in a specific set of technologies.
+I won't be "*the* algorithmic maven" or "*the* data guy" or "*the* security guru", although I can be and am highly proficient in all of these areas.
+This means also giving up on the career path of a super-expert that I could have switched to.
-- I cannot stick with the majority of outstanding individuals I meet along the road - even if they focus on growth in the same sense that I do,  it is too likely that their growth goals would be different from mine.
+- I cannot stick with the majority of outstanding peers I meet along the road - even if they focus on growth in the same sense that I do,  it is too likely that their growth goals would be different from mine.
 - I'm giving up up-front on long-term benefits, like the "recharge month" they give out at Facebook/Meta after 5 years of employment or the extremely generous government retirement plan that's only available after 25 years of service.
 - I haven't developed skills for office politics or desirable optics, which is a huge impediment if I should ever have to stay in quite a lot of organizations out there.